 Yes.
 Private education loans, also called alternative loans, are originated by private banks and credit unions, as opposed to federal education loans, which are originated by the Education Department and institutions of higher education.

-Turning to a private education loan for help with climbing college costs can be awfully tempting.
-With an online application and the promise of a low interest rate, a private loan looks so easy and so affordable.
+Turning to a private education loan for help with climbing college costs can be tempting.
+With an online application and the promise of a low interest rate, a private loan often looks easy and affordable.

 The repayment terms on a private education loan vary by lender.
 With some lenders, repayment begins immediately.
-Other lenders may allow borrowers to defer loan payments while attending classes.
+Other lenders may allow borrowers to defer loan payments while attending classes, as federal loans do.

-You also have fewer borrower protections with private loans than you do with more affordable, fixed-rate federal loans such as the Stafford loan.
+You’ll also likely have fewer borrower protections with private loans than you do with federal loans.

-Federal loans come with a range of borrower protections that are mandated in the federal Higher Education Act.
-For example, with a federal Stafford loan, every borrower is entitled to deferment due to economic hardship or unemployment for up to three years as long as the borrower meets eligibility requirements for these deferments.
-Lenders of Stafford loans may also offer forbearance, a temporary postponement of payments, for up to 12 months at a time.
+Federal loans come with a range of borrower protections mandated in the federal Higher Education Act.
+For example, with federal Direct, Family Education and Perkins loans, borrowers can postpone payments for up to three years if they suffer economic hardship or unemployment, as long as the borrower meets eligibility requirements for these deferments.
+Federal loan servicers may also offer forbearance, a temporary postponement of payments, for up to 12 months at a time.
 Private education loan lenders are not required to offer forbearance or deferment options.
-Some lenders charge fees to process forbearance and deferment requests of up to $50, and forbearance may only be available for six months.
+Some lenders charge fees to process forbearance and deferment requests and may have shorter deferment or forbearance periods.

 Weigh your financial options carefully.
-Federal student loans are the easiest and have the best rates.
-If you do want to use a private student loan, be sure to get the facts first and only borrow as much as you can eventually afford to repay.
+Federal student loans tend to have more benefits and repayment options than private student loans.
+If you do want to use a private student loan, be sure to get the facts first, and no matter what kind of student loan you decide to get, only borrow as much as you can expect to afford to repay.

 Have questions about student loans?
 Whether you borrowed from a private lender or the Education Department, our experts can help you make sense of them.
 Post your questions in the comments, and we’ll do our best to answer.

 This article has been updated.
 It was originally published August 24, 2010.